All About Growing German Chamomile Plants

-German chamomile is a delicate looking plant that is surprisingly tough.
-The ferny foliage tends to flop over and the tiny flowers look like miniature daisies.
-Roman chamomile (Chamaemelum nobile) is often used as a groundcover or creeping plant used to soften the edges of a stone wall or walkway.
+The two most popularly grown chamomile varieties are German chamomile (Matricaria recutita) and Roman chamomile (Chamaemelum nobile).
+Roman chamomile is often used as a groundcover or creeping plant used to soften the edges of a stone wall or walkway.
 Roman chamomile is a perennial plant.

 Both the leaves and the flowers are used for tea.
 Some people think chamomile has a slight apple-like taste.
 The leaves can be more bitter than the flowers.